SalomePlatform/jobmanager/doc/resource.rst

 Definition of a SALOME resource
 +++++++++++++++++++++++++++++++

-A resource is the SALOME abstraction for managing computers.
+A resource is the SALOME abstraction for computer.
-A resource contains three different kinds of informations:
+A resource contains three different kinds of information:

 - A name.
 - A physical description of the computer.
-- A description of SALOME installation in this computer.
+- A description of a SALOME installation in the computer.

-A resource's name could be different from the computer name since you could have different SALOME installation in the computer.
+A resource's name could be different from the computer name since different SALOME installation could coexist in the computer.

 Physical description of the computer
 ------------------------------------

 A resource contains a physical description of the computer.
-These informations are used by the resource manager (service provided by the KERNEL) to choose and to user a resource when a container (in YACS) or a job (in JOBMANAGER) has to be launched.
+These information are used by the resource manager (service provided by the KERNEL) to choose and use a resource when a container (in YACS) or a job (in JOBMANAGER) has to be launched.

 The description of each attribute is given in the table below.